Category Archives: Monaco Royals

 • Christine Alix de Massy, born July 8, 1951 – married (1) Charles Wayne Knecht, had issue; (2) Leon Leroy, no issue.
 Christine Alix died on February 15, 1989.

-As they were illegitimate, the children all had the surname Grimaldi, until October 1951, when Antoinette was created Baroness de Massy, and they began using de Massy as their surnames.
+As they were illegitimate, the children all had the surname Grimaldi until October 1951, when Antoinette was created Baroness de Massy, and they began using de Massy as their surnames.
 On December 4, 1951, Aleco and Antoinette were married in a civil ceremony held at the Monegasque Consulate in Genoa.
-The marriage legitimated their children and them places in the line of succession at the time.
+The marriage legitimated their children and their places in the line of succession.
 The marriage only lasted three years, and the couple divorced in 1954.
 Antoinette retained full custody of the children, and limited their contact with their father.

 Aleco spent several years living on his yacht in Monaco before moving to the United States.
 There, he met his third wife Margaret “Margot” James.
-The couple married in Las Vegas on June 13, 1970, and eventually settled in California.
-Alexandre Athenase Noghès died in Los Angeles on February 16, 1999, just three months before his 83rd birthday.
+The couple married in Las Vegas, Nevada on June 13, 1970, and eventually settled in California.
+Alexandre Athenase Noghès died in Los Angeles, California on February 16, 1999, just three months before his 83rd birthday.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.